 - Whether residents have access to doctors and preventive healthcare.

 Visiting a facility in person will also help give an interested party an idea of a nursing home’s atmosphere, procedures, and schedules.

 Sadly, despite a family’s best efforts, nursing home abuse can still occur, making it especially important for a resident’s loved ones to exercise vigilance in looking for signs of abuse.
 If signs of abuse do occur, it is critical to immediately notify the authorities and to ensure that all evidence is preserved.
 Nursing homes are regulated by both federal and Pennsylvania law, so if a victim can establish that abuse occurred, he or she may be able to obtain compensation for the following:

 - The medical costs associated with treating injuries caused by the abuse;

 - Pain and suffering endured as a result of the abuse; and

 - Fees already paid to the nursing home or assisted living facility.

 How Contacting an Experienced Philadelphia Nursing Home Abuse Attorney Can Help

-Nursing home abuse is a serious offense and those who take part in it should and can be held responsible, so if you live in Pennsylvania and suspect that a loved one is being abused, please contact The Law Offices of Michael T. Van Der Veen at 215-546-1000 to schedule a free consultation.
+Nursing home abuse is a serious offense and those who take part in it should and can be held responsible, so if you live in Pennsylvania and suspect that a loved one is being abused, please contact van der Veen, Hartshorn, and Levin at 215-515-6892 to schedule a free consultation.